return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 events is a bitmask specifying the events which the application is interested in.
 The field revents is an output parameter, filled by the kernel with the events that actually occurred.
-The bits returned in revents can include any of those specified in events, or one of the values POLLERR, POLLHUP, or POLLNVAL.
+The bits returned in revents can include any of those specified in events, or one of the values EPOLLERR, EPOLLHUP, or EPOLLNVAL.
 (These three bits are meaningless in the events field, and will be set in the revents field whenever the corresponding condition is true.)